ihmeuw/vivarium_research/docs/source/model_design/risk_factors.rst

 impact of desired outcomes contributed by given risk exposure.
 The outcome might be a cause (e.g. ischemic heart disease attributable to high body-mass index) or a intermediate outcome (e.g. systolic blood pressure associated with BMI).
-For a risk-cause pair, simulation model would link the incidecen (or other measure such as excess mortality rate) of that cause to the relative risk from GBD or external data sources like literature evidence.
+For a risk-cause pair, simulation model would link the incidence (or other measure such as excess mortality rate) of that cause to the relative risk from GBD or external data sources like literature evidence.